Complete builds from £2000

 Perfect for those long days of riding over varied terrain.

-Available in sizes Small to XL in Pile of Bricks Red (ETA December 2018), plus in extremely limited numbers in Brown and Black.
+Available in sizes Small to XL in new Pile of Bricks Red, plus in extremely limited numbers in Brown and Black.